zama-ai/tfhe-rs/tfhe/docs/guides/rust_configuration.md

-# Using the right toolchain for TFHE-rs.
+# Rust configuration

+This document provides basic instructions to configure the Rust toolchain and features for **TFHE-rs.**

-TFHE-rs only requires a nightly toolchain for building the C API and using advanced SIMD instructions, otherwise you can use a stable toolchain (with version >= 1.73)
+**TFHE-rs** requires a nightly Rust toolchain to build the C API and utilize advanced SIMD instructions.
+However, for other uses, a stable toolchain (version 1.73 or later) is sufficient.

-Install the needed Rust toolchain:
+Follow the following instructions to install the necessary Rust toolchain:

 ```shell
 # If you don't need the C API or the advanced still unstable SIMD instructions use this